evkx/evkx.github.io/content/models/zeekr/x/X_Privilege_AWD/_index.md

 ## Infotainment

-One type of sound system is available for the Zeekr X Privilge AWD.
+One type of sound system is available for the Zeekr X Privilege AWD.
 With the Yamaha surround sound system, you get 13 speakers with a max system output of 1040 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 4 USB-C connections as standard.
 ## Lights

-You can choose between two types of headlights for the Zeekr X Privilge AWD.
+You can choose between two types of headlights for the Zeekr X Privilege AWD.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 ## Advanced driver assistance systems

-The Zeekr X Privilge AWD has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The Zeekr X Privilege AWD has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.

 [**Efficiency assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps the driver to drive preemptively and save energy.
 ### Safety systems

-The Zeekr X Privilge AWD has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The Zeekr X Privilege AWD has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The Zeekr X Privilge AWD has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+The Zeekr X Privilege AWD has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The Zeekr X Privilge AWD has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The Zeekr X Privilege AWD has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Rear Cross Traffic Alert**](../../../../technology/driverassistance/rearcrosstrafficalert/) is a standard driver assist system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

 [**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a standard driver assist system to help drivers avoid or mitigate frontal collisions.

-The Zeekr X Privilge AWD has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
+The Zeekr X Privilege AWD has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 [**Exit Warning**](../../../../technology/driverassistance/exitwarning/) is a standard  driver assist system designed to warn occupants agains opening doors if there is a risk of hitting something.